-- Detector relative gains: HiRes is best suited to compact or partially-extended emission, and therefore the detector relative gains are applied to the detector timelines before destriping - SPIRE beam: The HiRes images in the archive use the SPIRE beam as measured on Neptune (see Section 5.9) with 1 arcsecond resolution.
-The same beam is assumed for all detectors and all observations, regardless of orientation.
+- Detector relative gains: HiRes is best suited to extended (or partially-extended) emission, and therefore the detector relative gains are applied to the detector timelines before destriping - SPIRE beam: The HiRes images in the archive use the SPIRE beam as measured on Neptune (see Section 5.9) with 1 arcsecond resolution.
+The same beam is assumed for all detectors and all observation, regardless of orientation.
 While the SPIRE beam is not completely azimuthally-symmetric, the variations caused by a beam rotation, are very small.
-Previous implementations have used different beam profiles for each detector, but the variation across the
+While previous implementations have used different beam profiles for each detector, the variation across the

-$^{^{6}}$ github.com/stargaser/hires
+7github.com/stargaser/hires

-7nhscsci.ipac.caltech.edu/sc/index.php/Spire/HiRes
+$^{^8}$ nhscsci.ipac.caltech.edu/sc/index.php/Spire/HiRes